Aynaps/FetchTakeHome/README.md

 # FetchTakeHome
 Take Home Exercise for Fetch Rewards
+Feel free to use any API testing tool or just plain cURLs

 # How to run
 1. Clone repo